niuiic/format.nvim/README.md

 				"--fix",
 				file_path,
 			},
-			-- just try to fix error
-			ignore_err = function()
+			-- just try to fix error with eslint, ignore the errors if it succeed or not ignore_err = function()
 				return true
 			end,